michael-klein/hookuspocus/README.md

 </p>
 <br><br>

 This is a small JavaScript library that will allow you to add [hooks](https://reactjs.org/docs/hooks-intro.html) to any function.
-I clocks in at less than `1kb` minified and gzipped.
+It clocks in at less than `1kb` minified and gzipped.

 It provides the basic hooks from which you can build more complex hooks: